pforret/jekyll.forret.com/_posts/2005/2005-01-24-popular-belgian-blogs-the-preliminary-top-25.md

   1. **[www.coolios.net](http://www.coolios.net): 149328 hits**
     Probably the only shockblog we have that comes close to the Dutch competition ([Flabber](http://www.flabber.nl)/[VolkomenKut](http://www.volkomenkut.com) /[GeenStijl](http://www.geenstijl.nl)): naked women and funny movies
   2. **[veerle.duoh.com](http://veerle.duoh.com): 101136 hits**
-    Veerle&#8217;s Blog has the most referenced non-shock blog, with articles on web design and advanced CSS.
+    Veerle's Blog has the most referenced non-shock blog, with articles on web design and advanced CSS.
 I knew she was good, but not that she was this good.
   3. **[demuynck.org](http://demuynck.org): 94689 hits**
-    Wouter is the creator of the [Nucleus blog software](http://nucleuscms.org/) and has an original visual linkblog called &#8216;Karma Universe&#8217;.
+    Wouter is the creator of the [Nucleus blog software](http://nucleuscms.org/) and has an original visual linkblog called &#8216;Karma Universe'.
   4. **[lvb.net](http://lvb.net): 72984 hits**
     Luc Van Braekel, a high profile blogger, is regularly featured in major media
   5. **[www.polskaya.be](http://www.polskaya.be): 58162 hits**